YOUR ARMY NEEDS YOU.

 Qualifications you’ll need:

-• To serve in the Regular Army, you need to be registered with the NMC.
-You can join as a newly qualified nurse and complete your preceptorship with us in your first year, or join with prior experience.
+• Adult Nurse: You need to be registered with the National Medical Council.
+You can join as a newly qualified nurse, be in your final year of training (on a course which will result in National Medical Council registration) or join with prior nursing experience.

 Interests you’ll have